mikeitnow/pemacs/README.md

 Notes:
 - Mark + region are shown with reverse video.
 - Tabs are visualized as single spaces for rendering, but indentation uses real tabs.
+- Kill ring keeps the most recent cuts (default depth 50).
+After a `C-y`, use `M-y` to rotate the pasted text; `C-x u` rotates in the other direction while in a yank cycle.

 ### Find File mini-picker 📁
 - Inline list opens above the status bar.